 Cause prioritization project: We considered prioritization among animal causes in detail and wrote up our conclusions.
 This provided a check on the intuitions and shallow analysis we previously used to compare causes, and should allow our audience to better understand the overall priorities that guide our work.

-Undercover investigations report: We investigated undercover investigations, open rescues, and related activities conducted by animal advocacy organizations.
-After conducting interviews with advocates engaged in investigations and reviewing the outcomes of various programs, we summarized our findings using our intervention report template, with a focus on undercover investigations, the type of investigation which is most common among organizations we evaluate.
+Undercover investigations report: We researched undercover investigations, open rescues, and related activities conducted by animal advocacy organizations.
+After conducting interviews with advocates engaged in investigations and reviewing the outcomes of various programs, we summarized our findings using our intervention report template, with a focus on undercover investigations (since this is the type of investigation which is most common among organizations we evaluate).
 We believe that undercover investigations have had significant direct effects in reducing farm animal suffering through corporate policy change.
-We think they also have major effects, in expectation, on consumption choices and some long-term outcomes such as increasing the likelihood of future corporate policy change, although the size of long-term effects is much more uncertain.
+We think they may also have effects on consumption choices and some long-term outcomes—such as increasing the likelihood of future corporate policy change—although the size of long-term effects is much more uncertain.

 Corporate outreach report: After conducting interviews with advocates engaged in corporate outreach and reviewing the outcomes of various programs, we summarized our findings using our intervention report template.
 We found that corporate outreach has had significant short-term effects in reducing farm animal suffering and is highly efficient in achieving this goal.
 However, because it can act to reduce the perception that animals suffer in the production of certain products, we weren’t certain about its long-term effects.

 Leafleting study: This study analyzed the medium-term dietary effects of receiving a leaflet about factory farming and diet change as compared to the effects of receiving a leaflet about companion animals or of not receiving a leaflet.
 We found an effect on the probability that a participant would give up red meat or poultry entirely, but were unable to detect an effect on the overall meat consumption of the sample population.